Why it matters

 Allows remote monitoring and control from anywhere

-Used in 2 robots across 1 category — Cleaning, indicating targeted adoption across the robotics industry.
+Used in 5 robots across 3 categories (Cleaning, Humanoid, Lawn & Garden), indicating broad applicability across the robotics industry.

 Wireless connectivity uses radio frequencies to transmit data between the robot and other devices.
 The robot's firmware manages protocol switching and connection prioritization automatically.